Author: Dr Matthew Alderdice, Head of Data Science

 The awareness stage is where the sponsor will be looking for answers, resources, education, research data, opinions, or insights.

-Resource types: Blogs, Social media, Whitepaper, Checklist, How-to videos, tools, ebooks and webinars.
+Resource types: Blogs, Social media, Whitepaper, Checklists, How-to videos, tools, ebooks and webinars.

 The "evaluation" stage is the link between high-level concepts and the actual value your company provides to clients.
 The sponsor will be doing substantial research on whether your service is a good fit for them.
 A buyer’s journey is seldom linear; this is when you can dedicate time to segment the needs of your audience while they evaluate your brand and develop an affinity for it over your competitors.